 - Pulmonary hemorrhage (again during the end stage)

 - Mucus plugging (due to thick, tenacious secretions)

 - Pneumonia episodes (due to bacteria trapped in thick secretions)

 - Respiratory infections (may lead to destruction of lung tissue and loss of pulmonary function)

 - Pneumothorax (Collapsed lung during advanced stages)

-- Atelectasis (due to unable to expand alveoli)
+- Atelectasis (due to being unable to expand alveoli)

 - Pulmonary hypertension (in advanced stages)

 - Jugular vein distension (if pulmonary hypertension in advanced stages)